FxPiGaAo/FxPiGaAo.github.io/architectureTips.md

 The latency is reduced and no two **PA**s could be mistakenly treated as the same in the cache.
 Everything is perfect now.
 Or is it?
 Here finally comes the **VIPT cache aliasing**!
 Hope you still remember the example given above.
-Two processes could map their own **VA** to the same **PA**, and for memory consistency, we need to update all data replicates belongs this **PA** when we updating the memory using **VA** (either XA or XB).
+Two processes could map their own **VA** to the same **PA**, and for memory consistency, we need to update all data replicates belongs this **PA** when we updating the memory with one of its corresponding **VA** (either XA or XB).
 If XA and XB is mapped to different sets (Set **SA** and Set **SB**), horrible things will happen!
 If process A first accesses XA, data will be loaded to **SA**.
 Then, process B loads a value to XB, which will update the memory location X, might leave or modify the data in **SB**, but it won't update the data in **SA**!
 This is because when we use the XB to filter the search space in the cache, **SA** will be filtered.
 So when process A loads the value from XA again, it will have a hit in the **SA**, which gives process A a stale value.
 Memory consistency is broken, oops!

 So how to fix this?
 The first way is to never allow two processes to share a cache.
 Execute a cache Flush every time a context switch happens.
 This seems to be super expensive.
 The second and most popular way is always to